Move Bitlocker Management to Microsoft EndPoint Manager Part 3

 4. Click: “View Bitlocker Keys

-There you have it – We have now successfully moved the management of Bitlocker from AD to Azure AD and MEM!
-Remember to keep an eye on the “Encryption report” that we discussed in part 1.
+There you have it – We have now successfully moved the management of Bitlocker from AD to Entra ID and Intune !
+Remember to keep an eye on the “Encryption report” which we discussed in part 1.

 Leave a Reply